-[Harmonic frequencies with beam sweeping test signal: set the angular steps to [15] degrees.
-Correction factor is ΔTRP 0 dB].
+Harmonic frequencies with beam sweeping test signal: set the angular steps to 15 degrees.
+Correction factor is ΔTRP 0 dB.

 2) Apply a suitable numerical integration to calculate the preliminary TRPEstimate.

 3) Add the appropriate correction factor ΔTRP according to step 1 to ensure an overestimation with 95 % confidence.